waynodiablo/Oystercard/intro_to_the_web/solutions/26_skinny_controllers.md

-# Solution – Skinny Controllers
+# Walkthrough – Skinny Controllers

 [Back to the Challenge](../26_skinny_controllers.md)